Joe Nocera: Early years (1970s–2014)

+2015–2024

 In November 2015, Nocera began writing in the sports page of The Times.
 Executives at The Times cited Nocera's interest in sports, specifically injuries to student athletes and business issues in college athletics, as the reason for reassignment to the sports page from the Op-Ed page.
 In his last column on the Op-Ed page of The Times, Nocera offered his views on several issues unrelated to sports including gun control and Michael Bloomberg's involvement with the issue, Supreme Court terms, education in the United States, e-cigarettes, and election day in the United States.

 In January 2017, Nocera began writing a column for Bloomberg View on business, political and other subjects.

-Nocera wrote and hosted a podcast entitled The Shrink Next Door in 2019–2021.
-The podcast is a case study on the abuse by a psychotherapist towards a patient.

-He lives in New York City.